nllosas/404pagechallenge/README.md

 - This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.

-- The application/site is created as a "mobile-first" and responsive layout, with major breakpoints at 375 px, 768px, and 1024px and more.
+- The application/site is created as a "mobile-first" and responsive layout, with major breakpoints at 10px, 768px, 1200px and 1500px and more.

-- Other than the user stories, I added transitions on the button and the link to my github account
+- Other than the user stories, I added the link to my github account

 ## Acknowledgements